Yellowstone National Park

 Lodgepole pine forrest near the south entrance to Yellowstone National Park

-Much of Yellowstone National Park is lodgepole pine forrest.
-This area of Yellowstone was not affected by the fires of 1988.
+Much of Yellowstone National Park is lodgepole pine forest This area of Yellowstone was not affected by the fires of 1988.
 Patches of snow was still on the ground as we passed through here the second week in July.

 More Wyoming Adventures

-Plants Trees and Flowers ** More 2011 Travel Adventures
+Some Utah Adventures ** More 2011 Travel Adventures

 Mike & Joyce Hendrix